jorgegv/rage1/doc/MAPGEN.md

-- If the option `--auto-hotzones` option was supplied, MAPGEN tries to automatically identify the screen-switching HOTZONEs in the map, by matching rectangles of background color at the borders between screens which overlap both (it tries to find "holes" between screens).
+- If the option `--auto-hotzones` option was supplied, MAPGEN tries to automatically identify the screen-switching HOTZONEs in the map, by matching rectangles of background color at the borders between screens which overlap both screens (it tries to find "holes" between screens).
 It then automatically defines screen-switching HOTZONEs.

   The background color and the width of the generated HOTZONEs can be specified with additional options.
 Their default values are black